radixsh/quartz/README.md

 ## Functionalities
 Qubitz's functionalities include:
-- `ping`: Poke Qubitz to see if they're awake.
+- `ping`: Pokes Qubitz to see if they're awake.
-- `uptime`: Display how long Qubitz has been awake.
+- `uptime`: Displays how long Qubitz has been awake.
-- `create_emoji [name]`: Set attached image as a custom server emoji with the given name.
+- `create_emoji [name]`: Sets attached image as a custom server emoji with the given name.
-- `info`: Get guild and user information.
+- `info`: Gets guild and user information.
-- `uwuify [any message here]`: Uwuify your messages, deleting the comand message.
+- `uwuify [any message here]`: Uwuifies your message, deleting the comand message.
-- `echo [any message here]`: Echo back your message, deleting the command message.
+- `echo [any message here]`: Echoes back your message, deleting the command message.
-- `cat`: Show a cat from [The Cat API](https://api.thecatapi.com/v1/images/search).
+- `cat`: Shows a cat from [The Cat API](https://api.thecatapi.com/v1/images/search).
-- `list`: List each role and everyone in them.
+- `list`: Lists each role and everyone in them.
-- `find [any role here]`: Print a list of everyone with the given role.
+- `find [any role here]`: Prints a list of everyone with the given role.
-- `play [any YouTube search term here]`: Search YouTube and stream the audio of the first result for the given search term in vc.
+- `play [any YouTube search term here]`: Searches YouTube and streams the audio of the first result in vc.
-- `now_playing`: Display the currently playing song.
+- `now_playing`: Displays the currently playing song.
-- `queue`: Display the song queue.
+- `queue`: Displays the song queue.
-- `remove`: Remove a song from the queue.
+- `remove`: Removes a song from the queue.
-- `skip`: Skip the currently playing song.
+- `skip`: Skips the currently playing song.
-- `stop`: Disconnect Qubitz from vc, and clear the song queue.
+- `stop`: Disconnects Qubitz from vc and clears the song queue.

 ## Technologies
 - [discord.py](https://discordpy.readthedocs.io/en/latest/index.html)